quangnhat185/Plate_detect_and_recognize/README.md

 ## To-do-list

-- Draw bounding box around plate
-- Need only image and points from lib_image
+- Need only plate image and points from lib_image
 - Make sure there is only one plate from each image
+- Draw bounding box around all plates and plot multiple subplots
+- Plot multiple plot with only plates extracted